By: Chris ⎜ Last updated

 If you get a fine

-Most tourists who mess up the app or misread a sign will land in the 660 NOK category.
+Most tourists who mess up the app or misread a sign will pay 660 NOK.

 Pay immediately if you can.
 The ticket includes payment details with a KID reference number and bank account.
 Private operators escalate to debt collection agencies that add their own fees on top.
 If the fine hits your rental car company before you pay it yourself, they'll add a handling fee of 200 to 375 NOK per incident.